$ ls -la ./fallrisk.ai/

 The structural fingerprint that makes neural network identity measurable at inference time.
 The foundation paper.

 No model was ever mistaken for another.
-Across 1,012 tests.
 Formally impossible to forge.

 The δ-gene — the third pre-softmax logit gap — is a temperature-invariant structural fingerprint determined by training-induced weight geometry, not by what the model is saying.
 The IT-PUF protocol: 23 models, 16 families, 3 architecture types, 0 false acceptances.
 Spoofing impossibility: 311 Coq theorems, zero Admitted.